snavid/snavid/README.md

 1. Why did the developer go broke?
 Because he used up all his cache!
 2. How do you comfort a JavaScript bug?
 You console it!

-Let's make waves in the tech world, together! 🚀
+Let's make waves in the tech world and build a digital empire together! 🚀